-Here, opinions diverge: Doing strength training before a swimming session means that the muscles are rested when lifting heavy weights, but not when swimming.
-And the opposite naturally holds true if the swimming precedes the strength training.
-What determines the position of strength training is how well the swimmer responds to his or her key sessions.
-The advantage of training your upper body before swimming is that this makes it easier for you to feel when you’re using the right upper body muscles when swimming.
+Here, opinions diverge: doing strength training before a swimming session means that the muscles are rested when lifting heavy weights, but not when swimming.
+And the opposite holds true if swimming precedes strength training.
+What determines the placement of strength training sessions is how well the swimmer responds to his or her key sessions.
+The advantage of training your upper body before swimming is that it makes it easier for you to feel when you’re using the correct upper body muscles when swimming.

-Is it possible to swim without getting wet?
+Is It Possible to Swim Without Getting Wet?

-For swimmers, the equivalent of the ski training machine used by cross-country skiers is the swimming bench (i.e. the innovation Stephen Shaw used for measuring strength).
-While positioned lying down on his or her stomach on a slightly tilted bench, the swimmer is able to target the relevant muscles by pulling handles offering resistance.
+For swimmers, the equivalent of the ski training machine used by cross-country skiers is the swimming bench (i.e., the innovation Stephen Shaw used for measuring strength).
+While positioned lying down on his or her stomach on a slightly tilted bench, the swimmer is able to target relevant muscles by pulling handles offering resistance.

 Even though the swimming bench is the closest we get to swimming on land, it still doesn’t match swimming in water.
 A Japanese study has shown that when training on the swimming bench, it’s not even possible to get up to 80 percent of the oxygen consumption taking place when swimming in water.
-This is due to several reasons: First, that there is no water resistance.
-Second, that the swimmer is lying down flat on his or her stomach without using the upper body the same way as in real swimming.
-And, finally, that the swimmer doesn’t have to use energy for returning the arm to the original position the same way as in water.
+This is due to several reasons: First, there is no water resistance.
+Second, the swimmer is lying down flat on his or her stomach without using the upper body the same way as in real swimming.
+And finally, that the swimmer doesn’t have to use energy to return the arm to the original position the same way he or she would in water.

-That’s why exercising your heart and lungs on a swimming bench is not recommended as a main method of training for the ambitious swimmer.
-It may, however, work as some sort of emergency solution if the swimmer, perhaps as a result of some surgery, is unable to be in the water for some time.
+That’s why exercising your heart and lungs on a swimming bench is not recommended as a primary method of training for the ambitious swimmer.
+Bench swimming is best used as a temporary or emergency solution if the swimmer is unable to be in the water for some time, perhaps as a result of some surgery.

-Muscle strength
+Muscle Strength

 Swimming is considered a relatively complete form of training.
 During hard swimming, the majority of muscles are used, even if certain muscles are used more and/or less in the different styles.
-Swimming results in a large number of movement cycle repetitions, where muscular adaption gives the muscles some volume and where the long duration of training periods burns a great deal of fat, which in turn contributes to the swimmer’s small waist.
-The cobra-shaped body of swimmers, with broad shoulders and small waists, is thus cut out as mile after mile in the pool are added to even more miles.
+Swimming causes many movement cycle repetitions, where muscular adaption increases muscle volume and where the long duration of training periods burns a great deal of fat, which in turn contributes to a swimmer’s small waist.
+The cobra-shaped body of swimmers, with broad shoulders and small waists, is carved out from mile after mile in the pool.

-If we divide the crawl movement into three phases, it looks something like this: 1) During the return and when entering the hand, the freestyle swimmer uses the same primary muscles: trapezius (upper), rhomboideus major/minor, serratus anterior, supraspinatus and the front and middle part of the deltoid muscle.
-2) The actual pull starts with an activation of the large chest muscle, followed by the wing muscle doing a little bit more of the work later in the pull.
-3) In cases where the swimmer uses a shallow elbow during the pull, just like Sarah Sjöström and Michael Phelps, then the biceps, brachioradialis, flexor carpi ulnaris and triceps are used.
+If we divide the crawl movement into three phases, it looks something like this:

+During the return and when entering the hand, the freestyle swimmer uses the same primary muscles: trapezius (upper), rhomboideus major/minor, serratus anterior, supraspinatus and the front and middle part of the deltoid muscle.

+The actual pull starts with an activation of the large chest muscle, followed by the wing muscle doing a little bit more of the work later in the pull.

+In cases where the swimmer uses a shallow elbow during the pull (just like Sarah Sjöström and Michael Phelps), then the biceps, brachioradialis, flexor carpi ulnaris and triceps are used.
 The more effort the swimmer puts in, the more he or she uses the triceps.